The old wives used to claim that fish is brain food. Little by little, scientists are catching up to this idea.

 Downsides of DHA:

-In addition, while DHA may help protect the brain from alcohol-induced damage, some studies suggest that men taking DHA supplements may be more likely to develop aggressive prostate cancer.
+In addition, some studies suggest that men taking DHA supplements may be more likely to develop aggressive prostate cancer.
 (We wrote about another study of DHA and prostate cancer here.)
 While most studies suggest that eating fish or seafood is beneficial for the heart or the joints, it is not clear whether eating more fish might put men at higher risk of this potentially deadly cancer.